PewPewCricket/oc-link/README.md

 # OC-link
-an rc service for OpenOS to create persistant symlinks
+An RC service for OpenOS to create persistant symlinks

 # Usage
 All paths are absolute paths including: link names, files to link to, and paths to links <br>